The Bulgers (approximately the hundred tallest peaks in Washington) is a difficult list of peaks, most of which require some

 is another generally accepted way to climb the hundred highest peaks in Washington.

 This list was originally based on the USGS quads, and remained unchanged for decades.
-However, starting in 2022 I worked on a project to update the list to make it more accurate, which I am continuing to work on in 2023.
+However, starting in 2022 I worked on a project to update the list to make it more accurate, which I am continuing to work on in 2023 and 2024.
 I have been using Lidar point cloud data, a theodolite, sight levels, and a survey-grade differential GPS unit to take ground measurements of peaks.
 After over a dozen ground surveys so far and analysis of all relevant Lidar data I have determined an updated Washington Top 100 list, which I am continuing to update as I take more measurements.
-So far four peaks have been removed from the old list (Sherman, Luna, Switchback, and Flora) and five new peaks were added (Big Kangaroo, East Fury, Solitude, Chalangin, and Blackcap).
-Currently Mt St Helens and Castle are tied for number 100, so I’ll need to go survey those more accurately to see which is 100 and which is 101.
+So far four peaks have been removed from the old list (Sherman, Luna, Switchback, and St Helens) and four new peaks were added (East Fury, Solitude, Chalangin, and Blackcap).
 This new list is now the official and most accurate list of Washington Top 100 peaks.
 Link to updated list in google doc form.
 See a detailed report of the survey project.

 Because I conducted these surveys recently and am still conducting more surveys, it may take some time for online sources to update their versions of the Washington Top 100 list.
-I’m working with peakbagger.com to get the accurate list updated there, which is now partially complete.
-The maintainer of the list on summitpost has decided not to update to the more accurate list.
-So the list there is the old, inaccurate version.
+The list on peakbagger.com is now updated.
+The maintainer of the list on summitpost has not yet updated to the more accurate list.
+So the list there is the old version.

 Note that the Washington Top 100 list is different than the Bulgers list.
 The Washington Top 100 list can change as more accurate surveys are conducted, but the Bulgers list stays unchanged for historical reasons.
-The Washington Top 100 list does not include the eight Bulger peaks Seven Fingered Jack, Sahale, Dark, Rahm, Horseshoe, Little Annapurna, Flora, and Switchback because they have less than 400ft of prominence or are too short.
-The Washington Top 100 list instead contains the nine non-Bulger peaks Solitude, Liberty Cap, Colfax, Lincoln, Big Kangaroo, East Fury, Chalangin, Castle, and Ballard.
+The Washington Top 100 list does not include the seven Bulger peaks Seven Fingered Jack, Sahale, Dark, Rahm, Horseshoe, Little Annapurna, and Switchback because they have less than 400ft of prominence or are too short.
+The Washington Top 100 list instead contains the eight non-Bulger peaks Solitude, Liberty Cap, Colfax, Lincoln, East Fury, Chalangin, Castle, and Ballard.

 Below are the peaks listed in chronological order that I climbed them for the Bulgers speed record, along with trip report links for each ascent of each peak (including reports from earlier and later ascents in parentheses):